adamcate/nightlight-vampire/README.md

 This is the repository for the 2022 N64Brew Game Jam entry

 The light burns!
 Avoid it with the D-PAD.
 You can change the color of an edge piece without moving!
+You will need to use the Ares emulator or an N64 flashcart to run this rom.

 Credits: